Create and submit an EMI scheme using auto-generated documents.

 - Benefit from a more committed and engaged workforce: businesses with share schemes tend to outperform businesses that don't share ownership with employees.

-Additionally, the tax implications of an EMI option scheme are more beneficial to employees than the alternatives, which you can read about below.
+Additionally, the tax benefits of an EMI option scheme are more beneficial to employees than the alternatives, which you can read about below.

 How does a business qualify for an EMI scheme?